-This programme enables outstanding researchers with a proven scientific track record to pursue exceptionally innovative, higher-risk projects.
+This program enables outstanding researchers with a proven scientific track record to pursue exceptionally innovative, higher-risk projects.

 - Applicants may request funding funding for staff, scientific instrumentation, consumables, travel, miscellaneous and publication costs for five years.

-Individual grant applications should be supported by the heads of the institutes or professorships of supervisors.
-If you are not sure for which kind of funding you are eligible and if you have formal or financial questions, please contact Dr. Christina Bürger.
-It is also advisable to inform the faculty management about the proposal.
+Individual grant applications should be supported by the head of the institute or chair.
+If you are not sure for which kind of funding you are eligible and if you have questions regarding financial and formal matters on the application process, please contact Dr. Sonja Großmann.
+It is also advisable to inform the respective faculty management about the proposal.

-Dr. Christian Vöhringer in Central Administration can provide the required employer's declaration.
+Dr. Christian Vöhringer and Dr. Sonja Großmann in the Central Administration can provide the required employer's declaration.